 In contrast to the pioneering work of Schwert and later purely empirically-based approaches, including simple correlation analysis, our analysis was conducted within an explicit no-arbitrage framework of the relation between returns and their volatility based on several models of asset pricing involving stochastic disciunt factors.
 This enabled us to derive a formal relation between returns and the business cycle via the equity risk premium.
-This model is capable of encompassing a number of different asset-pricing theories, including CAPM, consumption CAPM with either time separable or time non-separable preferences, and Merton's inter-temporal CAPM in which the market return is a factor.
-Our model also embraces that of Lettau and Ludvigson.
-An advantage of this model over general equilibrium models is that we can then relate the equity risk premium to the business cycle rather than to consumption.
+This model is capable of encompassing a number of different asset-pricing theories, including CAPM.
+An advantage of this model ois that we can then relate the equity risk premium to the business cycle.
 We are also able to investigate the potential effects of other macroeconomic variables such as inflation and money growth.
 Our results support the use of three priced factors: output, inflation and the stock market return.